RWS/studio-api-docs/apiconcepts/core/object_registry.md

 Object Registry
 =====
-This sections explains a coupld of utility classes that can be used by host applications.
+This sections explains a couple of utility classes that can be used by host applications.

 Object Registry